-An all-India entrance examination will be conducted on 30 April 2017 (Sunday).
-The entrance examination consists of two papers: (No negative marking)
+Computer based entrance test will be conducted in many cities across India.
+The entrance examination consists of the following two papers:

 Linear Independence, Span, Basis, Orthonormal Set, Gram-Schmidt Orthogo- nalization Process, Inner Product, Dual Space, Eigen Space, Rank of a Matrix, Cayley-Hamiltonian Theorem, Similar Matrices, Linear Operator, Hermetian, Unitary and Normal Matrices, Spectral Decomposition.

-Basic Concepts of Groups, Cyclic Group, Cosets, Elementary Concepts of Rings and Fields
+Basic Concepts of Groups, Cyclic Group, Cosets, Elementary Concepts of Rings and Field

 Concepts of sets of Real numbers, Sequence of Real Numbers, Continuous and Diﬀerentiable Functions, Rolle’s Theorem, Mean Value Theorem and Taylor Se- ries, Reimann Integration